 The worst thing about boredom is that your kids can start getting fidgety and frustrated, which gets you frustrated too!
 However, the last thing you would want to do as a responsible parent is to let them watch TV or play online games where they don’t learn anything!
-You need activities that engage your child’s senses and get them to use their imagination and creativity!
+You need activities such as with our range of awesome printables that engage your child’s senses and get them to use their imagination and creativity!

 Well, here is the perfect guide for you so you don’t have to search for things to do and stress about it!
 This guide has lots of tips where your kids can have fun and learn new skills such as cooking, drawing, crafting and more!

 1. How do you make slime for kids?